set-soft/sd_webui_rx5500/README.md

 environment variable (`LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libtcmalloc_minimal.so.4`)

 #### Unofficial ROCm support

+This problem was solved by the patched ROCm, so only applies to the PyTorch 1 images.

 The RX5500XT (aka Navi14) boards aren't officially supported by AMD.
 They are codenamed *gfx1012*, but if you tell ROCm the board is a *gfx1030* things work anyways.
 The 1030, 1012, etc. is the version, so you